Precious-Metals-Manager/precious-metals-manager-landing-page/_other-features/purity-value-calculator.md

 Upgrade to **Pro** to unlock:

 * Manual entry for custom purities
-* Support for more weight units
+* Switching between metals
-* Advanced batch calculations
+* Switching between troy ounces and grams

 ---